Kari

 As an adult, the first time I adopted an animal who had special needs before living with me was in 2005, when I adopted Jane Ear from Feline Friends.
 One of her ears was amputated because when she was rescued, it was a bulging cancerous mass.
 The cancer had already spread throughout her body, but at the time we weren’t sure how extensive it was or how long she would live.
 Jane Ear was so afraid of most people that the other Feline Friends volunteers thought she was feral.
 For some reason, Jane Ear was quite tame with me.
 While she swatted at everyone else who came close to her, she let me pet her and even purred for me.
 I knew that all she needed was a quiet, calm environment with an understanding caretaker.
 She only lived for 9 months after coming to live with me.
 (Read more about Jane Ear.)

-Rumi joined us in 2010 when he was 1.5-2 years old.
+Rumi is the one cat who shares his home with me right now.
+He joined the family in 2010 when he was 6 months old.
 He had obviously been hit by a vehicle and his wounds weren’t healing well.
 His left arm had several nasty, oozing, infected wounds.
 Every rib on his left side was broken.
 His spine was twisted in two spots and one section of vertebrae was turned 90 degrees.
 The poor guy was very hungry and must have been in pain, but he remained quite calm as Jo, from Feline Friends cradled him.
 I met Rumi and knew he belonged with me.
 That same night I named him after a Sufi poet who lived long ago.
 We had Rumi’s left arm amputated so he came into my house learning how to live with only one front leg.

 For 15 years Meek, a beautiful Bombay – just like Emma, lived with me.
 Like most Bombays, Meek was extremely talkative, flirtatious, and needed lots of attention.
 He liked playing hard to get – he was a great tease and knew how to play “cute” so people would walk over to try to touch him.
 However, just as they got close to him, he would hop up and start to run off; he would then stop and turn around to make sure they were still following him; if they were not following, he would try again.
 Meek had chronic renal failure (CRF), so he was on a special diet and took medication and supplements that supported kidney function.
 I also needed to pay close attention to his water intake so I learned a few important tricks to getting more moisture in his diet.